Which type of machine is recommended to use at home?

 Here you will find details of blood pressure monitors that are suitable for home use compiled by the British Hypertension Society and is intended to provide a useful guide to help you choose a good quality approved machine and they are listed below.

-Before you commit to buying blood pressure monitoring equipment it is worth investigating the quality of various types of machines suitable for home use – please see below for details about some of the most popular machines that are widely available in healthcare stores and online.
+Before you commit to buying blood pressure monitoring equipment it is worth investigating the quality of various types of machines suitable for home use – below are details about some of the most popular machines that are widely available in healthcare stores and online.
 Shop around and you will find the latest British Hypertension Society approved models often available with excellent discounts and offers.

 Many of the monitors on this list are digital upper arm machines that are easy to use and can store your readings to give a record of your blood pressure over several weeks.
 They have been tested independently and research has confirmed that they can provide accurate readings.